 Tantrums happen because children’s social and emotional skills are still developing.
 Children often don’t have the words to express big emotions.
-They want more independence but fear being separated from you.
-And they’re discovering that they can change the way the world works.
+They might be testing out their growing independence.
+And they’re discovering that they can influence the way other people behave.

-This means tantrums are very common and a normal way for children to express and manage challenging emotions.
+This means tantrums are very common and normal.

 But if your child’s tantrums are severe and make it hard for your family to enjoy life, or if the tantrums are very distressing for you or your child, the approach described in this article might help you.
 It’s worth thinking about this approach if you’re worried that you might get angry and hurt your child when he tantrums.